doctanisha/temporal-interrater-reliability-annotation/README.md

 - How annotation guidelines reduce ambiguity
 - How consistency can be assessed even with a single annotator
-- How disagreements reveal weaknesses in rules (not “mistakes”)
+- How disagreements reveal weaknesses in rules
 - How annotation workflows can align with established regulatory and ethical principles

 The workflow is conceptually aligned with: